Team Entries are now open and will close on Mon 27 Sep 21 at 2359hrs.

-The aim of Ex SH is to provide competitors with an arduous and challenging racing programme, using standard facilities, physically demanding and technical courses in order to identify the champion Unit and qualifiers for the Army Alpine and Nordic Championships, whilst enhancing the moral and physical components of fighting power.
+The aim of Ex SH is to provide competitors with an arduous and challenging racing programme, using standard facilities, physically demanding and technical courses to identify the champion Unit and qualifiers for the Army Alpine and Nordic Championships, whilst enhancing the moral and physical components of fighting power.

 Click on the image below to watch the video.